Content-based Wake-up for Energy-efficient and Timely Top-k IoT Sensing Data Retrieval: System Model

 \subsection{The \gls{k-qaoi} Metric}

 To characterize the freshness of the retrieved top-$k$ set at the deadline, we introduce a new metric called \gls{k-qaoi}, which builds upon the \gls{coud} metric~\cite{kosta2020cost}.
 Recall that the classical \gls{aoi}~\cite{kosta2017age} is defined as the time elapsed since the last received packet was generated.
 Formally, let us denote the time slot at which $j$-th observation value of sensor node $n$ is successfully received at the sink node as $t'_{n,j}$ and the time slot this successfully received packet is generated at the application layer as $t_{n,j}$.
-Then, the most recently received packet from sensor node $n$ was generated at time slot $t$
+Then, in time slot $t$, let $u_{n}(t)$ be the data generation time slot of the most recently received packet from sensor node $n$, which can be described as follows:

 The \gls{coud} of node $n$ at time slot $t$ is then defined as

 where $f_s(\cdot)$ is a non-decreasing cost function that describes the cost of having an age of $t-u_{n}(t)$, e.g., reflecting the dynamics of the physical process monitored by the node.
 In this work, we restrict the focus to two cost functions, namely linear age and exponential age, defined as